zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 ## Upgrade Intel® Manager for Lustre\*

-The first component in the environment to upgrade is the Intel® Manager for Lustre\* software itself.
-The manager server upgrade can be conducted without any impact to the Lustre file system services.
+The first component in the environment to upgrade is the Intel® Manager for Lustre\* server and software.
+The manager server upgrade can be conducted without any impact to the Lustre\* file system services.

 ### Backup the Existing Intel® Manager for Lustre\* Configuration

-1. Prior to commencing the upgrade, create a backup of the existing configuration.
+1. Backup the Existing configuration.
+Prior to commencing the upgrade, it is essential that a backup of the existing configuration is completed.
 This will enable recovery of the original configuration in the event of a problem occurring during execution of the upgrade.

     The following shell script can be used to capture the essential configuration information that is relevant to the Intel® Manager for Lustre\* software itself: